ZeroPass/TokenRegistry/README.md

 • Smartcontract
 [https://github.com/ZeroPass/Token-registry-smart-contract](https://github.com/ZeroPass/Token-registry-smart-contract)

-• nfc sdk/android app; \(trid-token registry id\)
+• NFC SDK/android app; \(trid-token registry id\)
 [https://github.com/ZeroPass/Android-trid](https://github.com/ZeroPass/Android-trid)

 We are hacking the passport hardware security module \(active authentication\), to provide us with valid signature on the passport itself \(the signature cant be spoofed, even if android phone  is compromised!\).

-We send the hashed ethereum account address to the passport and receive back signature.
+We send the hashed Ethereum account address to the passport and receive back signature.

 Then we are using a smartcontract to check the validity of that signature, and we write attestation of our ethereum account to the smarcontract itself.
-Account is the standard the erc20 style contract with some additonal functions\).
+Account is the standard the ERC20 style contract with some additional functions\).

 That if everything goes according to plan.